DFHack/dfhack/docs/dev/Lua API.rst

 - Cursor Control: Navigate through text using arrow keys (Left, Right, Up, and Down) for precise cursor placement.
+- Mouse Control: Use the mouse to position the cursor within the text, providing an alternative to keyboard navigation.
+- Text Selection: Select text with the mouse, with support for replacing or removing selected text.
+- Select Word/Line: Use double click to select current word, or triple click to select current line.
-- Fast Rewind: Use :kbd:`Ctrl` + :kbd:`Left` and :kbd:`Ctrl` + :kbd:`Right` to
+- Move By Word: Use :kbd:`Ctrl` + :kbd:`Left` and :kbd:`Ctrl` + :kbd:`Right` to
     move the cursor one word back or forward.
+- Line Navigation: :kbd:`Home` moves the cursor to the beginning of the current line, and :kbd:`End` moves it to the end.
+- Jump to Beginning/End: Quickly move the cursor to the beginning or end of the text using :kbd:`Ctrl` + :kbd:`Home` and :kbd:`Ctrl` + :kbd:`End`.
 - Longest X Position Memory: The cursor remembers the longest x position when moving up or down, making vertical navigation more intuitive.
-- Mouse Control: Use the mouse to position the cursor within the text, providing an alternative to keyboard navigation.
-- Text Selection: Select text with the mouse, with support for replacing or removing selected text.
 - New Lines: Easily insert new lines using the :kbd:`Enter` key, supporting multiline text input.
 - Text Wrapping: Text automatically wraps within the editor, ensuring lines fit within the display without manual adjustments.
+- Scrolling behaviour for long text build-in.
 - Backspace Support: Use the backspace key to delete characters to the left of the cursor.
 - Delete Character: :kbd:`Delete` deletes the character under the cursor.
-- Line Navigation: :kbd:`Home` moves the cursor to the beginning of the current line, and :kbd:`End` moves it to the end.
 - Delete Current Line: :kbd:`Ctrl` + :kbd:`U` deletes the entire current line
     where the cursor is located.
 - Delete Rest of Line: :kbd:`Ctrl` + :kbd:`K` deletes text from the cursor to the end of the line.
 - Delete Last Word: :kbd:`Ctrl` + :kbd:`W` removes the word immediately before
     the cursor.
-- Jump to Beginning/End: Quickly move the cursor to the beginning or end of the text using :kbd:`Ctrl` + :kbd:`Home` and :kbd:`Ctrl` + :kbd:`End`.
-- Select Word/Line: Use double click to select current word, or triple click to select current line.
 - Select All: Select entire text by :kbd:`Ctrl` + :kbd:`A`.
 - Undo/Redo: Undo/Redo changes by :kbd:`Ctrl` + :kbd:`Z` / :kbd:`Ctrl` +
     :kbd:`Y`.